-Our guidance for 2014 is based on expectations of slow and still fragile macroeconomic growth and a continuation of low interest rate levels in our core markets.
+Our guidance for 2014 is based on expectations of a continuation of slow and fragile macroeconomic growth and a continuation of low interest rate levels in our core markets.

-Furthermore, the guidance is based on accounting figures adjusted for the transfer of Personal Banking and Business Banking activities in Ireland to the Non-core unit effective from 1 January 2014 *see note.
+Furthermore, the guidance is based on accounting figures adjusted for the transfer of Personal Banking and Business Banking activities in Ireland to the Non-core unit effective from 1 January 2014.

-We reaffirm our previously announced expectation for Non-core Ireland impairments and thus estimate impairment charges of up to DKK 2 billion in 2014.
+We maintain our guidance for Non-core Ireland impairments of up to DKK 1.5 billion in 2014.

 This guidance is generally subject to uncertainty and depends on economic conditions.
 Our trading income and insurance business income are particularly uncertain.
-The 2014 results for trading and insurance will depend greatly on developments in the financial markets and the possibility that Danica Pension can book the risk allowance and part of the balance on the shadow account to income.
+The 2014 results for trading and insurance will depend greatly on developments in the financial markets and on whether Danica Pension can book the risk allowance and part of the balance on the shadow account to income.